Lasioglossum sordidum

 Lasioglossum sordidum, also referred to as the small native bee, is one of the smallest native bees found in New Zealand.

 Description

-These bees are very small being around 5 mm in size, however, when compared to their body size they have relatively large wings.
-They are moderately hairy with hair covering a majority of its body.
-Their appearance is described as fly-like., and small and agile.
-They have short tongues, but this has no restriction to gather pollen.
+These bees are around 5 mm long, with relatively large wings for their body size.
+Most of the body is covered with hair.
+Their appearance is described as fly-like, and small and agile.
+They have short tongues, but this does not restrict their ability to gather pollen.
 Females have wider abdomens than the males.
 They appear very similar in colour and shape to a honey bee, however, the small native bee is not as stout.
-Because Lasioglossum sordidum are small and fly like looking they often get mistaken for flies or go completely unnoticed.
+Lasioglossum sordidum often get mistaken for flies or go completely unnoticed as they look like small flies.

 Distribution

 Natural global range

 Lasioglossum sordidum is endemic to New Zealand.

 New Zealand range

-Lasioglossum sordidum can be found all over New Zealand, with it being one of the most abundant ground-nesting bees.
+Lasioglossum sordidum is found all over New Zealand.
+It is one of the most abundant ground-nesting bees.
 The east coast South Island of New Zealand has the most adult numbers of all the native bees.
 There are known to be Lasioglosssum sordidum in the Christchurch Botanic Gardens, this is due to the great variation of woody and herbaceous plants, with a mixture of exotic ad native plants.